 Allergy Testing Services

 At the Allergy & Asthma Center, our board-certified doctors and medical staff provide comprehensive allergy treatments and testing.
-For more information, please call us or book an appointment online.
+For more information, please contact us or book an appointment online.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.

 If you suffer from allergies, our expert allergy doctors provide the allergy relief you need.
 To help you manage your or your child’s allergy symptoms most effectively, our board-certified allergists can determine what is causing your allergy.
 Once the specific allergen(s) causing symptoms have been identified through allergy testing, we can develop a treatment plan aimed at controlling or eliminating your allergy symptoms.